nabilcanan/Sorting_Creation_Updated/README.md

 7. vpc
 8. running file

-The process should display a completed button after

 For the vlookup button select in this order
 1. select last week's file
 2. select current week file